severdia/shakespeare-obsidian/scripts_source/markdown/Henry VI, Part 2/Act 2, Scene 3.md

 ==57==Or more afraid to fight, than is the appellant, ==58==The servant of this armorer, my lords.

-*Enter at one door Horner the armorer and his Neighbors, drinking to him so much that he is drunk; and he enters with a Drum before him and his staff with a sand-bag fastened to it; and at the other door Peter, his man, with a Drum and sand-bag, and Prentices drinking to him.*
+*Enter at one door Horner the armorer and his Neighbors, drinking to him so much that he is drunk; and he enters with a Drum before him and his staff with a sandbag fastened to it; and at the other door Peter, his man, with a Drum and sandbag, and Prentices drinking to him.*

 **1. NEIGH.**
 ==59==Here, neighbor Horner, I drink to you in a cup of sack; and fear not, neighbor, you shall do well enough.